hashicorp/terraform/website/docs/internals/machine-readable-ui.html.md

 ## Outputs

-After a successful apply, a message with type `outputs` contains the values of all root module output values.
+After a successful plan or apply, a message with type `outputs` contains the values of all root module output values.
 This message contains an `outputs` object, the keys of which are the output names.
 The outputs values are objects with the following keys:

+- `action`: for planned outputs, the action which will be taken for the output.
+Values: `noop`, `create`, `update`, `delete`
-- `value:` the value of the output, encoded in JSON
+- `value`: for applied outputs, the value of the output, encoded in JSON
-- `type`: the detected HCL type of the output value
+- `type`: for applied outputs, the detected HCL type of the output value
 - `sensitive`: boolean value, `true` if the output is sensitive and should be hidden from UI by default

 Note that `sensitive` outputs still include the `value` field, and integrating software should respect the sensitivity value as appropriate for the given use case.